Monte dei Paschi CEO to be replaced as cash call looms

-MILAN Fabrizio Viola, the chief executive of troubled Italian bank Monte dei Paschi di Siena (BMPS.MI), has agreed to quit and allow a new boss to try to convince reluctant investors to back an emergency rescue plan.
+MILAN Fabrizio Viola, the chief executive of troubled Italian bank Monte dei Paschi di Siena, has agreed to quit and allow a new boss to try to convince reluctant investors to back an emergency rescue plan.

 The Tuscan lender, which emerged as Europe's weakest bank in stress tests in July, said on Thursday it was working to appoint a successor quickly and that Viola would remain in place until that was done.

-"It'll be him at 99.9 percent," the source said, adding the decision to replace Viola was because the bank needed "a change of gear" to persuade investors to buy into a capital increase of up to 5 billion euros (4.21 billion pounds) -- one of the main pillars of its bailout plan.
+"It'll be him at 99.9 percent," the source said, adding the decision to replace Viola was because the bank needed "a change of gear" to persuade investors to buy into a capital increase of up to 5 billion euros ($5.6 billion) -- one of the main pillars of its bailout plan.

 Another senior source said the bank had "basically" identified a successor for Viola, refusing to give more details.